Mohakim231/lap-4-priject-client/README.md

 # Installation
 To install Pet Pal, follow these steps:

-1. Clone the repository to your machine using `git clone https://github.com/yourusername/pet-pal.git`
+1. Clone the repository to your machine using `git clone https://github.com/yourusername/pet-pal.git`.
-2. Install all dependencies by running npm install
+2. Install all dependencies by running npm install.
 3. If some dependencies are outdated, run `npm install --force` to download and install the latest versions.
 # Usage
 To use Pet Pal, visit https://pet-pal.onrender.com/ and follow these steps: